infosecn1nja/Red-Teaming-Toolkit/README.md

 ## Reconnaissance
 ### Active Intelligence Gathering
+* **Reconnoitre** A reconnaissance tool made for the OSCP labs to automate information gathering and service enumeration whilst creating a directory structure to store  results, findings and exploits used for each host, recommended commands to execute and directory structures for storing loot and flags. https://github.com/codingo/Reconnoitre
+* **sharesearch** ShareSearch tool goes through hosts with SMB, NFS, checking credentials, looking for interesting stuff and greping sensitive data in it.
+WARNING!
+Alfa version, a lot of bugs and spaghetti code. https://github.com/nikallass/sharesearch
+* **enumapis** Discovery of hidden API's through traversing web applications https://github.com/infosec-au/enumapis
+* **jsearch** Jsearch a simple script that grep infos from javascript files https://github.com/incogbyte/jsearch
 * **altdns** Altdns is a DNS recon tool that allows for the discovery of subdomains that conform to patterns.
 Altdns takes in words that could be present in subdomains under a domain (such as test, dev, staging) as well as takes in a list of subdomains that you know of.https://github.com/urbanadventurer/altdns
 * **unhidens** Small DNS Recon utility, allows you to obtain some useful info about NS-servers placed behind relays, firewalls, etc. Requires 'dig' utility! https://github.com/german-namestnikov/unhidens
 * **knock** is a python tool designed to enumerate subdomains on a target domain through a wordlist.
 It is designed to scan for **DNS zone transfer** and to try to bypass the **wildcard DNS record** automatically if it is enabled.
 Now knockpy supports queries to VirusTotal subdomains, you can setting the API_KEY within the config.json file. https://github.com/guelfoweb/knock.git